assen-totin/cdn/README.md

 ## File packs

 Normally, every uploaded file will get its own ID, computed by the CDN.
 Sometimes it may be necessary to use an existing ID instead, followed by an extension.
-An example would be storing multiple copies of the same image, but with different resolution; in this case, the base file ID (called here "pack leader") will be provided to the client application and, based on its needs, it will request this file ID, amended by a resolution-specific extension.
+An example would be storing multiple copies of the same image, but with different resolution; in this case, the base file ID (called here "pack leader") will be provided to the web client and, based on its needs, it will request this file ID, amended by a specific extension.

 To upload the pack leader, just do a regular upload and save the provided ID.

-To upload any subsequent file to the pack, add the `pl` and the `ext` parameters to the upload; the first must be the file ID of the pack leader, the second the custom extension for this specific file.
+To upload any subsequent file to the pack, add the `pl` and the `ext` parameters to the upload:

+`pl` must be the file ID of the pack leader
+`ext` must be a custom extension for this specific file

 The CDN will return the file ID of the newly uploaded file, which will be the ID of the pack leader, followed by a dot and the provided extension.

 To retrieve a file from the pack, just use its full ID as returned by the CDN.

 When getting a file, if the file ID contains an extension, but the file is not found, the CDN will attempt to serve the pack leader instead.

-Note that the extensions will be converted to base16 before being written to the filesystem; this is to protect from directory traversal attempts.
+Note that the extensions will be converted to base16 before being written to the filesystem; this is a security measure.
 The file ID of a pack member will contain the extension in its original form.

 ## Manual uploads

-Here is the workflow to upload yourself a file to the CDN:
+Here is the workflow to upload a file to the CDN:

-### Create file ID
+### Create a file ID

 - Use a lightweight hashing algorithm.
 - We recommend strongly 128-bit murmur3: very fast, very sensitive, very good distribution, open source.
 - Ensure input is unique: use the file name, the current timestamp (with at least ms precision), the ID (or session ID) of the user and an ID of the app instance (e.g., IP address).
 - Convert the ID to lowercase hex string.
 Append a dot and a counter value (start at zero, increment by one for each existing file with the same hash).
 - If uploading packs, select an extension and convert it to base16.
 Append to the file ID after a dot.
-- Do not use random data: low entropy on virtualised systems will slow you down.
+- Do not use random data: low entropy on virtualised systems will slow the CDN down.

 ### Write the file ID and its metadata

-Write them to the metadata storage which will be used by CDN for authorisation (e.g., to the MySQL database); include all teh fields that will be needed for download.
+Write them to the metadata storage which will be used by CDN for authorisation (e.g., to the MySQL database); include all the fields that will be needed for download.

-Test your authorisation query to make sure metadata is properly returned.
+Test the custom authorisation query to make sure metadata is properly returned.

 ### Write the file into CDN file structure